JacobxChoi/jacob/_pages/about.md

   - /about.html
 ---

-Present: Currently at Viterbi School of Engineering at University of Southern California pursuing my Masters of Computer Science.
+Present: Currently at [Viterbi School of Engineering](https://viterbischool.usc.edu/) at [University of Southern California](https://www.usc.edu/) pursuing my [Master of Science in Computer Science](https://viterbigradadmission.usc.edu/programs/masters/msprograms/computer-science/ms-computer-science/).

 May 2024: I graduated from [Emory College of Arts and Science](https://college.emory.edu/main/index.html) with a B.S. in Computer Science with Highest Honors and with a minor in German studies! 🥳